Skip to main content

 With Retool Events, organization admins can build workflows that run automatically in response to certain events in Retool.
 When an event is triggered, any associated workflows with pre-defined parameters are triggered.

-You can even configure branding options to replace Retool's built-in email notifications with workflows that send custom transactional emails from your domain.
+You can even configure branding options to replace Retool's built-in email notifications with workflows that send custom transactional emails with a reply-to address at your domain.
 When doing so, you should set up appropriate alerts as error handlers in your workflows.

 Configure Retool Event workflows